GoogleCloudPlatform/golang-docker/appengine/README.md

 - listens on port `8080`

-When the Cloud SDK build your Docker container, it automatically inject the dependencies of your application into the build context, and build them with your application binary.
+When the Cloud SDK builds your Docker container image, it automatically injects the dependencies of your application into the build context, and builds them with your application binary.